-Naval Weapons Station Earle purchases water from the New Jersey American Water Company who provide complete treatment at one of several treatment facilities they own.
+Naval Weapons Station Earle purchases water from the New Jersey American Water Company (NJAW) who provide complete treatment at one of several treatment facilities they own.
 They draw their water from a blend of sources that may include: Ground water from the Potomac-Raritan-Magothy Aquifer (PRM), Surface water from the Glendola Reservoir, the Manasquan River/Reservoir, the Shark River, and the Swimming River/Reservoir as part of the Shrewsbury area of their Coastal North System.
+See the NJAW 2021 Water Quality Report for additional information on the water sources and the Source Water Assessment.